paulswithers/paulswithers.github.io/docs/blog/posts/2025-04-19-framework-web-18.md

 ## All Solved?

-Ummm, no. This works for most of the components.
+Umm, no. This works for most of the components.
 But the Ship and Spot components didn't use a shadow DOM.
 And `.adoptedStyleSheets` can only be used on a Document or Shadow DOM; it can't be added to just an HTML element.
 So it won't work for the Ship and Spot components.

 There are two options: